gaelcolas/datum/README.md

 This work has been complemented by Dave Wyatt's contribution mainly around the Credential store.
 After these two main contributors moved on from DSC and Pull Server mode, the project stalled (in the Dev branch), despite its unique value.

-I [refreshed this](https://github.com/gaelcolas/DscConfigurationData) to be more geared for PowerShell 5, and updated the dependencies as project had evolved and moved to different maintainer, locations, and name.
+I [refreshed this](https://github.com/gaelcolas/DscConfigurationData) to be more geared for PowerShell 5, and updated the dependencies as some projects had evolved and moved to different maintainers, locations, and name.

-As I was re-writing it, I found that the version offered a very good way to manage configuration data, but in a prescriptive way, lacking a bit of flexibility for some customisation.
+As I was re-writing it, I found that the version offered a very good way to manage configuration data, but in a prescriptive way, lacking a bit of flexibility for some much needed customisation (layers and ordering).
 Steve also pointed me to [Chef's Databag](https://docs.chef.io/data_bags.html), and later I discovered [Puppet's Hiera](https://docs.puppet.com/hiera/3.3/complete_example.html), which is where I get most of my inspiration.